Crystal-GFN: sampling crystals with desirable properties and constraints: Empirical evaluation

 \subsection{Experimental setup}

 Exploring the infinitely large space of crystals to find the ones with certain properties is a daunting ``needle-in-a-haystack'' task.
-In order to make the haystack a little smaller---though still infinitely large---we restrict the search task to a subset of 113 space groups and compositions with up to 5 unique elements from a set of 12 common elements.
-We train the Crystal-GFN for 50,000 iterations, which amounts to 500,000 queries to the proxy model and about 12 hours on a CPU-only machine.
-Further details about the experimental setup are provided in~\cref{sup:experimental-setup}.
+In order to make the haystack a little smaller---though still infinitely large---we restrict the search task to a subset of 113 space groups and compositions with up to 5 unique elements from a set of 22 common elements, and up to 16 atoms per element, up to 80 atoms in total.
+We note that this still a much larger search space than many other works in the literature, that are often restricted to specific lattices \citep{zhao2021high}, ternary compounds \citep{zhu2023wycryst} or a smaller number of atoms \citep{zeni2023mattergen}.